marklogic-community/marklogic-FHIR-mapper/COOKBOOK.md

 In adition to the search parameter we included the paging parameters as optional integers.

 This is not the only way to pass the search parameters from the client (HAPI) to the Data Service, but it does allow the construction of the query (CTS, Optic, SPARQL, etc.) to be built as a loop over the array of search criteria.
-For detaild information on input parameters and their types, visit [https://docs.marklogic.com/guide/java/DataServices#id_pgfId-1081233]
+More detailed information on input parameters and their types is [available online](https://docs.marklogic.com/guide/java/DataServices#id_pgfId-1081233).

 Using this format to specify a search will allow you to use some utility functions in the FHIR Mapper project that convert this search paylod to a query.
 We provide examples for both cts.query and Optic approaches.
 The ctsQueryUtils.sjs and opticQueryUtils.sjs libraries help interpret and execute these search requests.

 #### Output Types
 It is recomended that any Data Service function that only returns a single resource (FHIR read and vread specifically) be configured to return a document, while a function that can return a list of resources (search) be configured to return an array.
 This will make parsing the results in the client/HAPI server easier.
-For detailed information on input parameters and their types, visit [https://docs.marklogic.com/guide/java/DataServices#id_pgfId-1081252]
+More detailed information on input parameters and their types is [available online](https://docs.marklogic.com/guide/java/DataServices#id_pgfId-1081252).

 #### Generating Data Service Proxies
-To generate the Java Proxy classes that interact with the Data Service APIs, you must create and run a Gradle Task which is documented (here)[https://docs.marklogic.com/guide/java/DataServices#id_44346].
+To generate the Java Proxy classes that interact with the Data Service APIs, you must [create and run a Gradle Task](https://docs.marklogic.com/guide/java/DataServices#id_44346).
 An example from this project is listed below:

 ```gradle
 task generatePractitioner(type: com.marklogic.client.tools.gradle.EndpointProxiesGenTask) {